Become a Fan of Sirius Rocketry on Facebook!

 Saturn Showcase Winners at NARAM-51

-flew their Apollo-Related models during the flight window to get a chance
+people flew their Apollo-Related models during the flight window to get

-in the drawing for over 400 dollars worth of great prizes.
-We enjoyed
+a chance in the drawing for over 400 dollars worth of great prizes.
+We

-seeing all the Apollo models fly in celebration of the 40th anniversary
+enjoyed seeing all the Apollo models fly in celebration of the 40th

-of the moon landing, and fun was had by all who flew in this much-anticipated
+anniversary of the moon landing, and fun was had by all who flew in

 Congratulations to all the prize winners of the prizes